sudoalgorithm/Developing-A-Image-Classifier-Using-Watson-Visual-Recognition-On-Watson-Studio/README.md

 ![](assets/image1.png)

-* Sign up on the IBM Cloud
+* Sign in on the IBM Cloud

 ### Get Started on Watson Studio